Resin Driveways DIY guide

 If you don’t but are still eager………..read on too!

-Being familiar with wet trades means you know that where mixing is concerned…..there’s always a time limit (which can create pressure).
+Being familiar with ‘wet trades’ (mixing concrete, plastering etc) means you know that where mixing is concerned…..there’s always a time limit (which can create pressure).

-With driveway installations the only surfacing products that don’t have time pressure are block paving and gravel.
+In terms of driveway installations the only surfacing products that don’t have time pressure are block paving and gravel installations.
 Whilst there are many skilled block paving installers out there, they’re not under as much pressure to get things right and have time for error and subsequent correction, if required.
 In comparison, skilled wet tradesmen must get a mix right and apply in good time….and finish before setting.

 But it’s more than just getting the mixture right.
 Laying is just as important.

-There are some great examples out there of ‘handy DIYers‘ installing resin but if an area is anything more than 10m2……it may be best to get a professional in.
+There are some great examples out there of ‘handy DIYers‘ installing resin but if an area is very large or has existing drainage issues…..it may be best to get a professional in.

 Resin Driveways DIY – Preparation